kievondy/gamesales/README.md

 > java -jar gamesales-0.0.1-SNAPSHOT.jar
 >

-As an alternative to MySQL, this application also has the capability to run using H2 In-memory database, without MySQL.
+As an alternative to MySQL, this application also has the capability to run using H2 In-memory database (without MySQL).
 To run this application using H2 database instead, run the following:
 >
 > java -Dspring.profiles.active=h2 -jar gamesales-0.0.1-SNAPSHOT.jar
 >